 The European Commission retained him to defend its E.ON/Innogy and RWE/E.ON merger clearances against sixteen third-party challenges in the EU General Court.
 Thomas secured German merger clearances for several multi-billion transactions in the energy, technology and life sciences sectors.
 He recently represented Lekkerland before the European Commission and Germany’s Bundeskartellamt and helped his client win merger clearances for its heavily contested acquisition by REWE.

 Thomas has represented leniency recipients and negotiated settlements with the Bundeskartellamt.
 He successfully defended industry leaders in European Commission antitrust investigations - including a global automotive component supplier, a leading German retail group and a digital champion from North America.

-Thomas has spoken at the ABA Antitrust Spring Meeting and chaired international competition conferences.
-He has published extensively on the EU block exemptions, antitrust procedure, energy regulation, internet retailing, vertical restraints, damages litigation and merger control.
+Thomas is a recognised antitrust expert for the automotive sector.
+He has published on the EU block exemptions, antitrust procedure, energy regulation, vertical restraints, merger control, data access and digital antitrust.